lpar/goup/README.md

  - If the Go team distributes a tar file that doesn't have everything under a top level "go" directory, it'll fail (and leave junk in your destination directory).

  - Doesn't attempt to manage having multiple different versions of Go installed at the same time.
+If you need that, try [gvm](https://github.com/moovweb/gvm) or use `go get` to [install specific versions](https://golang.org/doc/install#extra_versions).